Vandangowda9/PowerBI-DashBoard-Sales-Analysis-Project/README.md

 •	State wise quantity analysis to identify top performing region.</br>
 •	A donut chart displaying the sales share of each segment and region.</br>
 •	Detailed clustered bar chart analysis of category, sub-category and ship mode sales, Highlighting top sales.</br>
-•	A KPI in Power BI visually tracks progress toward a specific business goal by comparing actual performance against a defined target.
+•	A KPI (Key Performance Indicator) in Power BI visually tracks progress toward a specific business goal by comparing actual performance against a defined target.

 # Why This Project Stands Out
 ## Visually Engaging: